komodo-techtuesday/developer-docs/docs/basic-docs/cryptoconditions/customcc-masterclass.md

 * customcc.cpp [src](https://github.com/jl777/komodo/blob/jl777/src/cc/customcc.cpp)
 * makecustom [src](https://github.com/jl777/komodo/blob/jl777/src/cc/makecustom)

 These are the three files we'll work on for learning how to apply custom consensus to a blockchain.
 For most 1st & 2nd generation blockchain projects, changing consensus is a bold undertaking.
-Komodo has turned it into a loadable module - no other project offers this to a custom blockchain.
-Isn't it time to think about building on Komodo technology?
+Komodo has turned it into a loadable module removing the risk of severe bugs - no other project offers this to a custom blockchain.

 These 3 files are not boilercode.
 It may look like boilercode but it's the gateway to much more powerful stuff.
 This is the pandoras box of dApps.
-Get ready!
+Get ready to understand how to develop on a secure multi-chain distrbuted transactional system.

 ## customcc.h header file - definitions of functions and variables
 From the top, the comments provide a nice summary of what our custom cclib will do.